Legally, Is My Diary Confidential?

 Damages Diaries

-Often times, attorneys will ask their clients to keep diaries regarding the damages they suffer.
+Oftentimes, attorneys will ask their clients to keep a personal journal or diary regarding the damages they suffer.
 For example, in a broken bone injury case, an attorney may ask their client to write down how much pain medication a person takes on a daily basis, or whether the pain was severe or mild on each day.
-Also, these can include activities a person could not participate in due to their injury.
-Other types of cases may require including other types of information.
+These can also include activities a person could not participate in due to their injury.

 Personal Diaries Generally